Skip to main content

 Summit trail

-Accessed from the Long Lake Campgrounds (upper 900s loop), the Summit Trail is a 1-mile nature trail loop that scales Dundee Mountain.
-Glacial geology interpretive signs mark this challenging trail to the top of the highest kame in the forest, with panoramic views of the Campbellsport drumlins and other ice age topography.
+Accessed from the Long Lake Campground (upper 900s loop), the Summit Trail is a 1-mile nature trail loop that scales Dundee Mountain.
+Glacial geology interpretive signs mark this challenging trail to the top of the highest kame in the forest, with panoramic views of the Campbellsport drumlins and other Ice Age topography.
+Use caution on the steep elevation changes as the trail tread may be wet or snow-covered in winter.
 Pets are not allowed on this trail.

 Tamarack trail